whiteegret/whiteegret/README.md

 the whitelist is made.
 The WEUA returns "permit" if both tests are passed, otherwise returns "not permit".

+WhiteEgret has option to be able to control for script execution.
+Some LSM hooks (file_open/file_permission/task_alloc/task_free) are added.
+Kernel configs are required to enable the hooks.

+Most of interpreters open script files to execute.
+Therefore WhiteEgret hooks for reading or opening a file.
+Then WhiteEgret asks the WEUA whether an execution of the script is permitted to execute or not.
+WhiteEgret is able to choose a hook entry for execution control between file_open or file_permission.

+Hook entries of task_alloc and task_free are used to control exections of script effectively.
+Some interpreters forks child processes to execte script files, so the WEUA managed a process family of an interpter by bprm_check_security, task_alloc and task_free.

 ## Prerequisites

 - Ensure that you have source code of the Linux kernel,